ufal/npfl138/exam/questions.md

 - Sketch the overall structure and training procedure of the Neural Architecture Search.
 You do not need to describe how exactly is the block produced by the controller.
 [5]

+#### Questions@:, Lecture 12 Questions
+- Write down the variational lower bound (ELBO) in the form of a reconstruction error minus the KL divergence between the encoder and the prior (i.e., in the form used for model training).
+Then prove it is actually a lower bound on the log-likelihood $\log P(\boldsymbol x)$.
+[10]

+- Draw an architecture of a variational autoencoder (VAE).
+Pay attention to the parametrization of the distribution from the encoder (including the used activation functions), show how to perform latent variable sampling so that it is differentiable with respect to the encoder parameters (the reparametrization trick), and write down the loss.
+[10]

+- Write down the min-max formulation of generative adversarial network (GAN) objective.
+Then describe what loss is actually used for training the generator in order to avoid vanishing gradients at the beginning of the training.
+[5]

+- Write down the training algorithm of generative adversarial networks (GAN), including the losses minimized by the discriminator and the generator.
+Be sure to use the version of generator loss which avoids vanishing gradients at the beginning of the training.
+[10]

+- Explain how the class label is used when training a conditional generative adversarial network (CGAN).
+[5]

+- Illustrate that alternating SGD steps are not guaranteed to converge for a min-max problem.
+[5]